Popular Critical Matchings in the Many-to-Many Setting: Cloned graph and criticality of

-\begin{proof} \textbf{Proof of Lemma~\ref{lem:crit2perf}:} For any critical matching $N$ in $G$, we give a procedure for constructing an $(\AA' \cup \BB')$-perfect one-to-one matching $N^*$ in $G_M$.
-We construct $N^*$ as described next. \begin{itemize} \item[(i)] For each edge $(a,b)\in M \cap N$: we add the edge $(a_i,b_j)$ to $N^*$ such that $(a_i,b_j)\in M^*$. \item[(ii)] For every edge $(a,b)\in N\setminus M$, we find unmatched clones $a_i$ of $a$ and $b_j$ of $b$ and add $(a_i,b_j)$ to $N^*$ as given below.
+\begin{proof} For any critical matching $N$ in $G$, we construct an $(\AA' \cup \BB')$-perfect one-to-one matching $N^*$ in $G_M$ as follows. \begin{itemize} \item[(i)] \textbf{Matching edges common to both $M$ and $N$:} For each edge $(a,b)\in M \cap N$, we add the edge $(a_i,b_j)$ to $N^*$ such that $(a_i,b_j)\in M^*$. \item[(ii)] \textbf{Matching edges in $N$ but not in $M$:} For every edge $(a,b)\in N\setminus M$, we find an unmatched clone $a_i$ of $a$ and $b_j$ of $b$, and add $(a_i,b_j)$ to $N^*$ as given below.
 Note that for an edge $(a,b)\notin M$, $G_M$ has a complete bipartite graph between all the clones of $a$ and all the clones of $b$.
-Also there must exist some unmatched clones of $a$ and unmatched clones of $b$ because we have $q^+(a)$ and $q^+(b)$ many clones of $a$ and $b$ respectively. \begin{itemize} \item Amongst all the unmatched clones of $a$ we pick a clone $a_i$ (if it exists) which is not adjacent to last-resorts.
-If all the unmatched clones are adjacent to last-resorts, then we arbitrarily choose any unmatched clone~$a_{i}$. \item Amongst all the unmatched clones of $b$ we pick a clone $b_j$ (if it exists) which is not adjacent to last-resorts.
-If all the unmatched clones are adjacent to last-resorts, then we arbitrarily choose any unmatched clone~$b_{j}$. \end{itemize} \item[(iii)] Consider a vertex $v\in\AA\cup\BB$ such that $v$ is deficient in $N$.
-At most $q^-(v)$ many clones of $v$ can be left unmatched from $\AA'$ (or $\BB'$) in $G_M$ which are not adjacent to last-resorts.
-We select all the unmatched clones of $v$ which are not adjacent to any last-resorts and match them to arbitrary but distinct dummy vertices in $\dL$.
+Also, there must exist some unmatched clone of $a$ and unmatched clone of $b$ because we have $q^+(a)$ and $q^+(b)$ many clones of $a$ and $b$ respectively. \begin{itemize} \item Amongst all the unmatched clones of $a$ we pick a clone $a_i$ which is not adjacent to last-resorts, if such a clone exists.
+If all the unmatched clones of $a$ are adjacent to last-resorts, then we choose an arbitrary unmatched clone~$a_{i}$. \item Amongst all the unmatched clones of $b$ we pick a clone $b_j$ which is not adjacent to last-resorts, if such a clone exists.
+If all the unmatched clones are adjacent to last-resorts, then we choose an arbitrary unmatched clone~$b_{j}$. \end{itemize} \item[(iii)] \textbf{Matching unmatched clones to dummy vertices:} Consider a vertex $v\in\AA\cup\BB$ such that $v$ is deficient in $N$.
+By the construction of the cloned graph $G_M$, if $v$ is not surplus in $M$ then $q^-(v)$ many clones are not connected to any last-resort.
+If $v$ is surplus in $M$ then \emph{all} clones of $v$ are connected to all the last-resorts corresponding to $v$.
+Thus, after steps (i) and (ii) above, we select all the unmatched clones of $v$ which are not adjacent to any last-resorts and match them to arbitrary but distinct dummy vertices in $\dL$.
+We add these corresponding edges to $N^*$.

-\item[(iv)] For any vertex $v_k\in \AA' \cup \BB'$ that is left unmatched in the above step, we select an arbitrary but unmatched dummy vertex $d_j$ if it exists, and include the edge $(v_k,d_j)$ in $N^*$.
-If there does not exist any unmatched dummy then we select an arbitrary but distinct unmatched last-resort, say $\ell_{v_j}$, if it exists, and include the edge $(v_k,\ell_{v_j})$ in $N^*$. \end{itemize}
+\item[(iv)] \textbf{Matching unmatched clones to last-resorts:} For any vertex $v_k\in \AA' \cup \BB'$ that is left unmatched after above steps, we select an arbitrary but distinct unmatched last-resort, say $\ell_{v_j}$, and add the edge $(v_k,\ell_{v_j})$ in~$N^*$. \end{itemize}